The Skill You Need to Stay Forever Young

 On a pitch or court, agility determines how well pre-planned manoeuvres go or how a player reacts to an opponent.
 This can be the difference between rising high to score with a header or being beaten to the ball.
 It could also be the difference between getting hurt or staying healthy.
 "In football, ACL injuries most often occur during sudden deceleration and change-of-direction manoeuvres—and agility-related training interventions can decrease the incidence of those", says Grosicki.

-Agility doesn't just keep you physically sharp, though; it also engages your brain.
+There's more: the skill also engages your brain.
 "Agility requires a huge level of mental acuity and awareness", says Nunez.
-"When you're training in multiple directions, you can't zone out and go on autopilot.
+"When you're training in multiple directions, you can't check out and go on autopilot.
 It forces you to be mindful in your movement, which is key to increasing body awareness in training and helps reduce the risk of injury even more".
 Basically, you'll be more mentally and physically spry, which can help you hit your fitness goals.

 How to Improve Your A Game

 You don't have to spend hours on an obstacle course to see a difference in your multi-directional speed and reaction time, says Nunez.
-You can begin to boost your agility with these drills, which can be done daily or as part of any warm-up.
+Spark progress with these drills, which can be done daily or as part of any warm-up.

 Knowing how to properly absorb impact and stabilise your body is the basis of agility training, says Nunez.
 "You have to train the brakes before you work the accelerator", he explains.
 Here's a quick test to see whether you have the right foundation to build on: After a short warm-up, stand with your feet hip-width apart and, as quickly as you can, drop into a squat and hold it at the bottom.
 Do you wobble, or are you steady?
 "If you are rock solid, that means you have control of your posture in a dynamic movement.
 But if you're wobbling, adding more force or amplitude—by, for example, turning that squat into a squat jump—would be a recipe for disaster, because your body isn't ready to handle a dynamic load when you stop", says Nunez.

 If you're wobbly, focus on improving your stability before taking your agility work to the next level.
-Nunez recommends starting in a standing position and quickly moving to balancing on one leg for 3–5 seconds, then switching legs and repeating for a few rounds.
+Nunez recommends starting in a standing position and quickly moving to balancing on one leg for 3 to 5 seconds, then switching legs and repeating for a few rounds.
 If you're still struggling to balance, incorporate more single-leg exercises into your workouts a couple of times per week.

-Now that you're getting better at 360-degree movement with a lower chance of falling, you can hone in on the last step of agility training: fine-tuning your reflexes.
-Drills like throwing a tennis ball or medicine ball at the wall and catching it—or even just keeping a balloon off the ground—force you to move dynamically in response to the unpredictability of the object's motions, says Nunez.
-Again, "You're working in all of the planes of motion—squatting, twisting, side shuffling—and you're being forced to accelerate, decelerate and stop on demand, which maximises body control".
+Now that you're getting better at 360-degree movement with a lower chance of falling, you can home in on the last step of agility training: fine-tuning your reflexes.
+Drills like throwing a tennis ball or medicine ball at the wall and catching it, or even just keeping a balloon off the ground, force you to move dynamically in response to the unpredictability of the object's motions, says Nunez.
+Again, "You're working in all planes of motion—squatting, twisting, side shuffling—and you're being forced to accelerate, decelerate and stop on demand, which maximises body control".
 Over time, this allows you to trust your movement patterns when going full speed, he explains.